Digital Media & Online Privacy

 As technology has become more widely available and the ease of transmitting data has developed, we are seeing our personal privacy diminish.
-Such developments have been wonderful for the ease of our lives, though an online invasion of privacy can be devastating, however.
+Such developments have been wonderful for the ease of our lives, though an online invasion of privacy can be devastating.
 Recently there have been a number of concerning reports of private companies disclosing private data or utilizing private data for unauthorized uses.

-Large scale personal data compilations and sale of such information may cross over into invasive practices under the law.
+Large scale data breaches, personal data compilations and sale of such information may cross over into invasive practices under digital media law.

 Invasion of privacy can also involve the publication of personal and sensitive photographs and information.
 Claims for invasion of privacy are more serious in the internet age as the publication of harmful material can reach millions of people in a matter of seconds.
 Reputations can be harmed and emotional suffering can be severe.

 In some of the toughest times in your personal life, you may need the help of an attorney to help navigate the best way through legal recourse and the potential for rightful compensation.

-Filing claims and lawsuits may not be your first choice in settling a personal matter, but in the end it may be the only way to move forward and hold a company or individual accountable.
+Filing online privacy claims and lawsuits may not be your first choice in settling a personal matter, but in the end it may be the only way to move forward and hold a company or individual accountable.

-Joe Lyon in a highly-rated Cincinnati personal injury lawyer who has successfully handled invasion of privacy claims resulting in six figure settlements.
+Joe Lyon in a highly-rated Data Privacy lawyer who has successfully handled invasion of privacy claims resulting in six figure settlements.

-The Lyon Firm recognizes the personal nature of many of these sensitive cases.
+The Lyon Firm recognizes the personal nature of many of these sensitive digital media cases.

 Invasion of Privacy Case Study: (Cincinnati, Ohio): Confidential settlement against former spouse for the publication of private photographs taken during the course of marital relationship.
 Former spouse published erotic photographs on numerous internet sites and forwarded copies to family members to further harass plaintiff.
 The settlement provided a sense of justice, protection, and compensation that will be used to further Plaintiff’s education.